 Anger, rage, frustration, resentment.
 These are all emotions that may seem like they’re influenced by external things.
 Our reactions to events, people, and the world is sometimes impulsive.
 We can get angry and worked up about something in an instant and not even be conscious of our reaction until it’s too late.

 The reality is, we do have control over our reactions to external things.
 We can choose how we response or how long we allow ourselves to be angry or upset over something.

 How often have you reacted angrily to something, maybe even had a physical reaction to it, and then a few minutes later feel embarrassed wondering “why the heck did I get so worked up like that back there?”.

 With regular meditation, we can become much more aware of the feelings of anger as they happen, and better choose how we respond to things, as well as how long we stay angry.

 Meditation is not about trying to suppress anger or bottle it up.
 We’re human beings, and sometimes we have instinctive responses to things that annoy, upset, and frustrate us.
-However, with a regular meditation practice, when we get angry, we can allow ourselves to feel the emotion and then allow it to pass instead of linger or exacerbate the feeling by reacting or responding to the feelings the wrong way.
+However, with a regular guided meditation for anger practice, when we get angry, we can allow ourselves to feel the emotion and then allow it to pass instead of linger or exacerbate the feeling by reacting or responding to the feelings the wrong way.

 If you’re simply feeling very angry and are having a hard time letting go of the feeling, meditation can also be a tool that is used to relax us physically and calm the mind.
 With this clear head, we can begin to look at our situation and what is upsetting us more rationally and without allowing our feelings of the situation influence our response to it.